Blanca (singer)

 Blanca Elaine Reyes (born February 10, 1986), who goes by the mononym Blanca, is a Puerto Rican-born American Contemporary Christian music singer-songwriter.
 Until 2013, she was a member of Group 1 Crew.
 She is now a solo artist.
 She released her debut EP on January 13, 2015, Who I Am EP, with Word Records and her first studio album, Blanca, on May 4, 2015.

 Early life

 Blanca was born Blanca Elaine Reyes, in Puerto Rico on February 10, 1986.

-Her father was into drugs and alcohol until he had an encounter with Jesus, which caused him to start leading his family in the ways of Christ.
+Her father struggled with drug and alcohol addictions until his conversion to Christianity, after which he led himself and his family into the faith.

 Music career

 Blanca was a member of Group 1 Crew from its inception until 2013, when she began her solo career.
 She collaborated with the group Building 429 for the song "Press On" which charted at position 7 on the Billboard Christian Songs chart, and stayed on the chart for 26 weeks.
 She also collaborated on songs in Spanish, such as the introduction of the album Más by Redimi2 and Funky.